HearingHealthApp/Ruben/planning/project_proposal.md

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

-Increase awareness through information
+-Increase awareness through information
-Track surroundings and give suggestions regarding their environment
+-Track surroundings and give suggestions regarding their environment

 ## Expected Features List

 Add a list of your groups's brainstormed features list

-General information on preventative and corrective measure “Ask A Doctor” Page
+-General information on preventative and corrective measures -“Ask A Doctor” Page
-Survey that gives users tentative diagnosis
+-Survey that gives users tentative diagnosis
-Map to nearest clinics/local pharmacies
+-Map to nearest clinics/local pharmacies
-External audio classifier and exposure recommendations
+-External audio classifier and exposure recommendations

 ## Related Work